-- Calculate ratio of employer's compensation to the total compensation for the tier. - This ratio is multiplied by the NPL for the tier to determine the employer's proportionate share of the NPL for the tier. - If the employer is in several tiers, the employer's total allocated NPL is the sum of its allocated NPL from each tier. - Proportionate share of total plan NPL is then the ratio of the employer's total allocated NPL to the total NPL of all employers. - In this allocation, General Tier 1 and 2 were treated as one tier (combined) consistent with the determination of the Basic UAAL rate in the actuarial valuation.
+- a.
+Calculate ratio of employer's compensation to the total compensation for the tier. - b.
+This ratio is multiplied by the NPL for the tier to determine the employer's proportionate share of the NPL for the tier. - c.
+If the employer is in several tiers, the employer's total allocated NPL is the sum of its allocated NPL from each tier. - d.
+In this allocation, General Tier 1 and 2 were treated as one tier (combined) consistent with the determination of the Basic UAAL rate in the actuarial valuation.